VideoNorms: Benchmarking Cultural Awareness of Video Language Models: VideoNorms Dataset

 \subsection{Video Selection}

-To construct a comparable cross-cultural benchmark for social norm recognition, we selected eight popular television shows, four from the United States and four analogous shows from China, representing both formal and informal social settings.
-For the US dataset, the two workplace-context shows are \textit{Suits} (drama genre), which centers around professional interactions in a corporate law firm, and \textit{The Office} (comedy genre), a workplace mockumentary that, while comedic, provides a rich depiction of office dynamics and hierarchical relationships.
-For informal settings, we chose \textit{Friends} and \textit{The Big Bang Theory}, both of which portray casual, peer-to-peer interactions among close friends in everyday social contexts.
-For the Chinese dataset, we similarly selected four well-known Chinese TV shows, evenly split between formal and informal scenarios.
-The two formal-context shows are \textit{The Best Partner} (drama genre), which focuses on professional conduct and workplace interactions within a law firm, and \textit{Amazing Night} (comedy genre), a comedy set in a business environment that serves a functionally similar role to \textit{The Office} in the US dataset.
-For informal scenarios, we selected \textit{iPartment}, a sitcom about young adults living together, and \textit{Home With Kids}, a family sitcom that highlights casual interactions among siblings, parents, and children.
-For each TV show, we sample 15 second clips as the input for the video language model (see Appendix \ref{app:clipping}).
+To construct a comparable cross-cultural benchmark for cultural norm recognition, we follow prior work on video QA based on scripted media \citep{tapaswi2016movieqa}.
+We selected eight popular television shows, four from the US and four from China, representing both formal (workplace) and informal social settings across drama and comedy genres.
+We turn to TV shows since sociological research establishes that scripted television strongly reflects real-world cultural expectations \citep{hawkins1982television, abu1997interpretation, fiske1992audiencing, hawkins1981using}.
+While interactions are scripted, they still show behavior that can be judged as adhered to or violating social norms.
+For the US dataset, workplace shows include \textit{Suits} (drama), depicting professional interactions in a corporate law firm, and \textit{The Office} (comedy), a workplace mockumentary.
+For informal settings, we chose \textit{Friends} and \textit{The Big Bang Theory}, both portraying casual interactions among close friends.
+The humorous context allows us to mine more norm violations, since those can occur for comedic effect (e.g., sarcasm).
+The Chinese dataset mirrors this structure with \textit{The Best Partner} (workplace drama) and \textit{Amazing Night} (workplace comedy) for formal contexts, and \textit{iPartment} and \textit{Home With Kids}, both sitcoms depicting casual interactions among young adults and family members respectively, for informal scenarios.
+For each show, we sample 15-second clips as input for the video language model (see Appendix \ref{app:clipping}).